iRon7/Join-Object/README.md

 `-LeftObject`
-The LeftObject, usually provided through the pipeline, defines the left object (or list of objects) to be joined.
+The LeftObject, usually provided through the pipeline, defines the left object (or datatable) to be joined.

 `-RightObject`
-The RightObject, provided by the (first) argument, defines the right object (or list of objects) to be joined.
+The RightObject, provided by the (first) argument, defines the right object (or datatable) to be joined.

 `-On`
 The `-On` (alias `-Using`) parameter defines the condition that specify how